krishyi/WeatherAI/README.md

 # WeatherAI
+This is a simple AI Agent, which pulls meteorological data with the use of a NOAA API to provide detailed, recent meteorological information.
+It can also be used for basic/general questions which are related to this field.

+To run:
 1. Ollama is required for this project to work.
 It can be installed here: https://ollama.com/download/windows
 2. To run this project, enter "ollama pull mistral" in terminal, followed by "ollama serve"
 3. If you cannot type ollama serve, enter task manager, and close all instances of ollama, before retyping ollama serve in terminal.
 In order to gain access to all NOAA data, this command is crucial.